F-I-D-O/Manuals/manuals/Linux/Fedora.md

 [Wiki](https://en.wikipedia.org/wiki/Fedora_Linux)

+# Basics
+Fedora works mostly like other Linux distributions.
+The build in command-line text editor is `vi` not `vim`.

 # Managing packages
 Fedore uses the `dnf` package manager.
 It automatically updates the available packages, so a call like `apt get update` is not at all necessary.